Kitty Fisher: Early life and time as a courtesan

-It is unclear to what extent Casanova's account is to be trusted, as similar stories of a currency or bank-note sandwich were told about several other women who were Fisher's contemporaries.
+It is unclear to what extent Casanova's account is to be trusted, as similar stories of a currency or banknote sandwich were told about several other women who were Fisher's contemporaries.
 His insistence that Fisher spoke only English is contradicted by other sources.
 It is possible Casanova sought to link his name to Fisher's due to her celebrity status.

 Fisher maintained a famous rivalry with Maria Gunning, who had become Lady Coventry after a calculated insertion into the marriage market orchestrated by Gunning's mother.
 Fisher's rumored affair with Lord Coventry several years later sparked the rivalry.
 Giustiniana Wynne, visiting London at the time, wrote: